 If you are missing prerequisite courses, enroll in the Career/College Prep program - free for Ontario residents who are 19 years or older.

 - WHMIS training must be completed prior to attending laboratory classes.

-- Minimum CPR Level BLS (Basic Life Saving) & Standard First Aid training up to date for placement - Semester 5.
+- Minimum CPR Level BLS (Basic Life Support) & Standard First Aid training up to date for placement.
 Students are responsible for arranging and paying for this.

 - Mask fit testing is required prior to placement and is arranged by the program.